Heather Richie: Career

-She was an editorial intern at Garden & Gun and Oxford American magazines, and Associate Editor at Fiction Southeast.
-She served as adjunct faculty at Toccoa Falls College and LBC Universidad.
+She was an editorial intern at Garden & Gun and Oxford American, and Associate Editor at Fiction Southeast.
+She served as adjunct faculty at Toccoa Falls College and LBC Universidad, and has served as a copywriter at Annapolis Performance Sailing and a digital producer for Roads & Kingdoms and Anthony Bourdain's Parts Unknown.

 Richie has spoken at academic conferences including the 2016 Society for the Study of Southern Literature conference in Boston and the Dublin Gastronomy Symposium in 2018.
 She was a 2017 judge for the International Association of Culinary Professionals Food Writing Awards.